CephalofairGames/merc-packs-faq/index.md

 ### ![Spellweaver Icon](/assets/images/03_spellweaver.png) <a name="page_803" class="page-number">8.3</a> Spellweaver

+**Can Ice Armor (X, top) work for a summoned ally or a scenario ally?** Yes; Ice Armor remains your card, and stays in your active area.
+It can be applied to any ally.

+**Freezing Nova (2, top) - What if enemies are tied for furthest distance?** You can resolve ambiguity however you wish.

+**Etheric Echo (2, top) - Will this also work on X cards?** Yes; X cards are treated as Level 1 for all purposes, including this one.

+**Searing Glacier (6, top) - How does this AoE pattern work?** Only one of the hexes of the line pattern needs to be within Range 3 of you.
+It can be oriented in any direction.

+**Chromatic Explosion (7, top) - Can I just use this on my allies, or do I need to attack an enemy with this?** You need to have performed an attack on at least one enemy.
+While some red hex patterns can just give conditions to allies, the ally-affecting ability specifies that it applies to allies within the red hex pattern of the *attack* ability.

 **How does my first Mastery (consume Fire and Ice 6 times) work?** Over the course of a single scenario, in at least six different turns, you must consume both Fire and Ice.

 ![divider-narrow](/assets/images/divider2.png)

 ### ![Silent Knife Icon](/assets/images/04_silent_knife.png) <a name="page_804" class="page-number">8.4</a> Silent Knife

+**Practiced Reflexes (1, bot) - Can I end this move ability on a trap?** Yes.
+Traps are sprung when you enter the hex.
+Because you didn't spring it then, you can occupy the hex with a trap, and it would not spring unless you exited and re-entered the trapped hex.

 **Hired Help (9, top) - If I duplicate a monster who can Summon, such as a Cultist or an Ooze, do I also control their summons?** No. In all cases for all classes, when you are controlling a monster, you don’t control their summons.
 Their summons will be enemies to you (and to them).